Manchester

 Football Capital of the World - It is the football capital of the world.

-The World's First Professional Football League was set up in 1888 at the Royal Hotel in Manchester
+The World's First Professional Football League was set up in 1888 in Manchester.

-The music scene - Take That, Bee Gees, Happy Mondays, Oasis, Simply Red, Stone Roses, Chemical Brothers, Inspiral Carpets, Joy Division & The Hollies to name just a few of the Manchester legends & the world famous Halle Orchestra
+The music scene - Take That, Bee Gees, Happy Mondays, Oasis, Simply Red, Stone Roses, Chemical Brothers to name just a few of the Manchester legends & the world famous Halle Orchestra.

 Manchester airport is the largest and busiest airport outside of London.

-Also, a taxi into Manchester City Centre takes just 15 minutes
+A taxi into Manchester City Centre from the airport takes just 20 minutes.

 Most Diverse City in Western Europe - With a population of 2.5 million, Manchester is the most

-Hotel rates are also much cheaper than London with hotel rooms larger than just a box!
+Hotel rates are much cheaper than London with hotel rooms larger than just a box!

-with a warmth and charm that you'll never get down south
+The pubs are way nicer than London - with a warmth and charm that you'll never get down south.

 It’s thought to be the largest concentration of South Asian restaurants outside the Indian subcontinent!